How to be a criminal in Crimson Desert: Best Items to Steal, Bounties, Penalties

 You get spotted if you commit a crime in the presence of a witness, as in Kliff has line of sight with another friendly NPC while the crime timer is ticking down.

-Bounties in Crimson Desert work similar to how they do in Read Dead, both of which are analogous to the “stars” system found in other games like GTA and Cyberpunk 2077.
+Pursuit in Crimson Desert works similarly to Red Dead Redemption 2, both of which are analogous to the “stars” system found in other games like GTA and Cyberpunk 2077.
 In fact, you can see your current crime level when purchasing a Writ of Absolution.

-The higher the bounty, the greater the pursuit, but bounties are regional, so you’ll have separate bounties for Hernand and Demeniss, for example.
+The higher the bounty, the greater the consequences, but bounties are regional, so you’ll have separate bounties for Hernand and Demeniss, for example.

 You can’t teleport while you’re being actively pursued, and you’ll have a big red circle expressing the radius of other NPC’s awareness of you.
-Eventually, pursuers will give up.
+Eventually, pursuers will give up, and the red circle will start flashing in place instead of tracking you.

-When you get spotted by guards or bounty hunters, they will try to tackle you and take you in.
+When you get spotted by bounty hunters or engage in combat near guards, they will try to tackle you and take you in.
 A quick time event (QTE) will play and if you press the correct button while it’s in the specified zone, you will break free.
-You have 2 chances per tackle to escape.

 Writ of Absolution